 Engagement is a two-way street.
 You need to reach out to your followers’ Boards as well.
 Leave comments on their Pins so they’ll feel some love.
 Their followers will see your brand, too!

 Follow and Engage with Popular Boards

-The best way to see a successful Pinterest strategy in action is to follow and engage with popular boards.
+The best way to see a successful Pinterest marketing strategy in action is to follow and engage with popular Boards.
 You can learn a lot from the big dogs.
-See what kinds of pins they pin, what kinds of boards they have, and how much engagement they get.
+See what kinds of Pins they Pin, what kinds of Boards they have, and how much engagement they get.
 Your goal is to get on that level!

-Invite Others to Pin on Your Boards with Open Boards
+Invite Others to Pin on Your Boards with Group Boards

-Another cool board feature for marketing is the Open Board, which allows users to contribute their own pins.
+Another cool Board feature for Pinterest marketing is group Boards, which allow users to contribute their own Pins.
 All you have to do is give them pinning access by adding their name or email.
-You, as the creator, of course, have full veto power, and your contributors aren’t able to change the board name or description.
+You, as the creator, of course, have full veto power, and your contributors aren’t able to change the Board name or description.

 This feature is great for marketing because you get your community involved in a personal way.

 Invite your followers and get big authority brownie points if you can get industry experts and leaders to contribute to your Boards!